 Bicycle accidents in Raleigh almost always come down to driver negligence.
 Distracted driving may have reached an all-time high in North Carolina and throughout the country due to cell phone use behind the wheel.
 If a distracted, negligent, or reckless driver caused your bike accident, you have the right to file a claim against him or her in pursuit of full financial recovery.
 Our Raleigh bicycle accident lawyers at Riddle & Brantley can assist you and we charge no fees to you unless we win.

 Why Choose Our Raleigh Bicycle Accident Attorneys?

 Riddle & Brantley isn’t just another law firm.
-Our Raleigh bicycle accident attorneys grew up in North Carolina and continue to make a considerable difference in the community.
+Our Raleigh personal injury lawyers grew up in North Carolina and continue to make a considerable difference in the community.
 We strive to improve the overall quality of life for people in Raleigh, joining programs such as Adopt-A-Highway and the Newbern House.
 We value the people who live in Raleigh and see our legal practice as just another honest way to help.
 People come to us for many reasons, such as:

 - Over 160 years of combined legal experience

 - Dedicated personal and professional client care

 - Real results – we’ve recovered millions for our clients

 - Hands-on legal representation from start to finish

 We truly care about the lives of each client that comes to us for help.
 We do our very best to walk clients through the legal process, understand their goals for the case, and achieve the best possible results.
 If you suffered an injury or lost a loved one in a Raleigh bicycle accident, use our free consultation offer to learn more about your case.
 You could be eligible for significant recovery.